Glaucoma & Your Dog's Eyes

 Dog Glaucoma Treatment

-If your dog is diagnosed with glaucoma your vet will prescribe drugs to help reduce pressure within the eye as quickly as possible.
+If your dog is diagnosed with glaucoma, your vet will prescribe drugs to help reduce pressure within the eye as quickly as possible.
 Reducing the pressure quickly may help to prevent permanent blindness in some dogs.

 Typically, painkillers are also prescribed to help your dog feel more comfortable.